Maintaining Your Deck Or Stair Railing System

 Preserve Your Tensioning Wire, Cable, or Rods

 Use your tightening tool to re-tighten your cable railing fittings, using the same steps that you used during the installation process.
-For rod railing, simply turn the Double Threaded Fitting counterclockwise to re-tighten your rods.
+For rod infill, simply turn the Double Threaded Fitting counterclockwise to re-tighten your rods.
 Keeping your tensioning wire taut is important for the code and safety of your system.

 Check Your Post Integrity